Energy-Consumption Advantage of Quantum Computation: Formulation of computational framework and energy consumption

-In the most general form, an oracle-based algorithm based on Fig.~\ref{fig:thermo_diagram} can be structured as the circuit shown in Fig.~\ref{fig:generic_algo}, where the reinitialization of the computer's state is performed right after the output in an irreversible way based on Laudauer erasure~\cite{Landauer1961}.
-In particular, given a family of decision problems with problem size $N$ for a function $f:\{0,1\}^N\to\{0,1\}^N$, the algorithm is described by the circuit with the number of oracle queries $M(N)$, the width $W(N)$, and the depth $D_k(N)$ for the $k$th part ($1\leq k\leq M+1$).
-Note that functions with a single-bit output can also be represented by such $f$ with $N$-bit output by embedding the output into the $N$ bits.
+In the most general form, an oracle-based algorithm based on Fig.~\ref{fig:thermo_diagram} can be structured as the circuit shown in Fig.~\ref{fig:generic_algo}, where the reinitialization of the computer's state is performed right after the output in an irreversible way based on Landauer erasure~\cite{Landauer1961}.
+In particular, given a family of decision problems with problem size $N$ for a function $f:\{0,1\}^N\to\{0,1\}^{W_f}$ in~\eqref{eq:f_oracle}, the algorithm is described by the circuit with the number of oracle queries $M(N)$, the width $W(N)$, and the depth $D_k(N)$ for the $k$th part ($1\leq k\leq M+1$).
 The function $f$ is unknown at the beginning of the computation, and the knowledge on $f$ is input to the computer via multiple queries to the oracle.
-Usually, the algorithm's width and depth as well as the number of queries monotonically increase with the problem size $N$.
+Usually, the algorithm's width and depth, as well as the number of queries, monotonically increase as the problem size $N$ grows.
 For Simon's problem, we will explicitly write out their dependence on $N$ in Sec.~\ref{sec:example}.
 In the following, we may omit the $N$ dependency and write $M(N)$, $W(N)$, and $D_k(N)$ as $M$, $W$, and $D_k$, respectively, for simplicity of presentation.